Interpersonal Communication and Social Interaction

 6) To collaborate with other sections in the ECREA.

-Chair: Dorthe Refslund Christensen (, Aarhus, Denmark)
+Chair: Dorthe Refslund Christensen (Department of Aesthetics and Communication Aarhus University, Aarhus, Denmark)

 Vice Chair: Peter J. Schulz (Institute of Communication and Health, Faculty of Communication Sciences, University of Lugano, Lugano, Switzerland)